omuleanu/ValueInjecter/README.md

 ```
 (useful when working with EF proxy objects)

-by default it will only map properties with the exact same name and type
+by default it will only map properties with the exact same name and type (this can be changed)

 ####custom maps
 can be added, like this: